-The capital situation of the banking sector in 2014 remained stable and as a result, capital adequacy ratio remained on a high level in the whole sector.
+The capital adequacy of the banking sector in 2014 remained stable and as a result, capital adequacy ratio remained on a high level in the whole sector.

 As at 31 December 2014 capital adequacy ratio was calculated based on the provisions of the CRR Regulation.
-In 2014 the PKO Bank Polski SA Group increased a capital base by way of the accumulation of a part of profit of PKO Bank Polski SA for 2013 and including a part of profit achieved by the Bank in the first half of 2014 to own funds.
+In 2014 PKO Bank Polski SA increased a capital base by way of the accumulation of a part of profit for 2013 and including a part of profit achieved in the first half of 2014 to own funds.

-Undertaken actions allowed to strengthen a capital position of the PKO Bank Polski SA Group compared to its peer group.
+Undertaken actions allowed to strengthen a capital position of PKO Bank Polski SA compared to its peer group.